ember-template-lint/ember-template-lint/docs/rule/builtin-component-arguments.md

 # builtin-component-arguments

-:white_check_mark: The `extends: 'recommended'` property in a configuration file enables this rule.
+✅ The `extends: 'recommended'` property in a configuration file enables this rule.

 The builtin `Input` component has several arguments that match attributes of the lower-case `input` HTML element.
 These arguments should be set via e.g.